-The following is an example of a patient who first was told that she has localized periodontal disease 10 years prior to the photographs and radio graph seen below.
-At that time, the patient did not accept the treatment recommendation by her general dentist, which were for a non surgical treatment consisting of scaling and root planning.
+The following is an example of a patient who first was told that she has localized periodontal disease 10 years prior to the photographs and the radiograph is seen below.
+At that time, the patient did not accept the treatment recommendation by her general dentist, which was for a nonsurgical treatment consisting of scaling and root planning.

 Declining the recommended scaling and root planning resulted in progressive loss of tooth support.
 The tooth eventually loosened to the point that chewing became painful and no periodontal treatment could salvage the tooth.